The Smartest Place to Store Your Plastic Wrap Is Not in a Drawer

 Stash your plastic wrap in the freezer!

 If you have the space to let your plastic wrap live in there full time, that’s great.
-If you need the space long-term, you can just pop the roll into the freezer a few minutes before you know you’re going to need it (but this trick will be more effective the longer the wrap gets to sit in the freezer).
+If you need the space long-term, you can just pop the roll into the freezer for a few minutes before you know you’re going to need it (but this trick will be more effective the longer the wrap gets to sit in the freezer).
 The cold air cuts back on the static and lets you actually tear off the piece you want and wrap up your food without the whole thing sticking to itself.

 Which one to buy: Our Editors’ Favorite Plastic Wrap Is the Same Brand Ina Uses